 GNIS is a system for displaying network assets such as pipelines, regulator and meter sets and meters overlayed on a cadastral base.
-In this system only essential data is recorded against each asset such as equipment identification number, asset distribution level (high or low pressure), as well as address and installation date.
+In this system only

 All assets on this graphical system are directly linked to AAM's SAP database.
 In the SAP database a more detailed description of the asset's technical details are given as well as any maintenance plans, if applicable.